Star Wars Episode I: Jedi Power Battles: Reception

-The Dreamcast version received "generally favorable reviews", while the Game Boy Advance version received "mixed" reviews, according to the review aggregation website Metacritic.
+The Dreamcast version received "generally favorable reviews", while the Game Boy Advance and PlayStation versions received "mixed or average" reviews, according to the review aggregation website Metacritic.
 Jeff Lundrigan of NextGen said in its July 2000 issue that the PlayStation version "really needed a few more months of playtesting and balancing.
 As it is, this is best approached as an exercise in anger management."
 Six issues later, however, Chris Charla said of the Dreamcast version, "Super Empire Strikes Back this isn't, but if you're looking for a hack-and-slash time killer, it'll satisfy."
 Uncle Dust of GamePro said of the PlayStation version in its June 2000 issue, "Jedi Power Battles gets off to a frustrating start and has too much platform jumping throughout.
-But after you slash through the legions of battle broids to reach Darth Maul, you'll remember the thrill of the fight and forget the agony of the jumps."
+But after you slash through the legions of battle droids to reach Darth Maul, you'll remember the thrill of the fight and forget the agony of the jumps."
 Six issues later, Extreme Ahab said of the Dreamcast version, "if you have a high tolerance for falling repeatedly to your virtual death, JPB will reward you with spectacular visuals and hours of Star Wars fun."

 The game placed 30th in Game Informers top 30 Star Wars games list in 2016.

 Reviewers were critical of the game's high difficulty.
 In the book Rogue Leaders: The Story of LucasArts, author Rob Smith said the media had a "tepid response" to the game's difficult control system.
 Edwin Evans-Thirlwell of Vice magazine expressed fondness for the game's cooperative mode.
 He noted that while the game was "dreadful" he praised the incentive for two players to work together to complete the game.
 He cited modern games such as those in the Call of Duty series, noting that with online play the desire to work as a team is lessened.
 This in turn brought his point that Jedi Power Battles provides an opportunity for two people to sit together and truly cooperatively work through the game.